-N. PARTNERHING TO END HOMELESSNESS: In the space below, indicate the project's willingness to partner with the Homeless Services Consortium and its housing placement system to end homelessness for individuals and /or families on the community by-name list; and, if units are unable to be filled from the by-name list, to willingness to expand access to units to households qualifying as homeless under other federal statutes.
+O. PARTNERHING TO END HOMELESSNESS: In the space below, indicate the project's willingness to partner with Homeless Services Consortium member agencies and to end homelessness for individuals and /or families by providing a preferences for households experiencing homelessness.
 If project will not implement an HSC preference on any project units, indicate how the proposed project will forward the goal of ending homelessness without the HSC preference.

-JT Klein Company is committed to working to help further Dane County's Housing First goals, and will continue to pursue these goals at 38Ten Parmenter.
-JT Klein is willing to work with the Dane County Homeless Services Consortium (HSC) to help provide housing and end homelessness in Dane County.
-38Ten Parmenter will target 27 units individuals/families that are receiving case management services on the Community-wide Priority List for Housing.
+JT Klein Company is committed to working to help further Dane County's Housing First goals, and will continue to pursue these goals as we did at Phase I. JT Klein is willing to work with the Dane County Homeless Services Consortium (HSC) to help provide housing and end homelessness in Dane County.
+Oak Ridge II and University Park II will target 31 units individuals/families that are receiving case management services on the Community-wide Priority List for Housing.
 To assist in coordination with HSC, JTK will be entering into an agreement with the LSS and MOM to work hand in hand with HSC to place qualified tenants and provide ongoing case management for these tenants.

-As outlined above, the 27 targeted population units will all be held open exclusively for the targeted populations outline above for a minimum of 30 days.
+As outlined above, the 31 targeted population units will all be held open exclusively for the targeted populations outline above for a minimum of 30 days.
 As a member of the targeted populations, persons on the HSC will be included in the exclusive outreach and application process.
-During that 30 day time period, JTK will work with MOM, LSS, and CVSO to provide outreach and inform targeted individuals of 38Ten Parmenter.
+During that 30 day time period, JTK will work with MOM, LSS, and CVSO to provide outreach and inform targeted individuals of the development..
 The supportive service providers will assign qualifying tenants complete applications and navigate the income and screening processes.
 After the 30 day period has expired, JTK will continue to work with the supportive service providers to target these populations, but will also start to accept applications from other income qualifying applicants.
-If the supportive service provider has an application in process, 38Ten will provide flexibility to hold the unit open longer, even after the 30 day period has expired.
+If the supportive service provider has an application in process, we can provide flexibility to hold the unit open longer, even after the 30 day period has expired.